 3. Hydrogen produces no emissions at point-of-use.

-Hydrogen does not emit any greenhouse gases at its point-of-use – only water vapour.
-This makes it an attractive lower-emission technology.
+Hydrogen does not emit any greenhouse gases at its point-of-use, making it an attractive lower-emission energy carrier.

 4. Hydrogen is described in many colours.